 “This was an amazing opportunity for us to give back to the community,” said Adeyeye, taking pride in the hard work of her colleagues.
 “The best part about this experience was that we were able to apply everything we’ve learned in our clinic seminar and through our clinic casework to small businesses in various industries.”

 In addition to learning to apply their course-based knowledge about contracts and corporations to real-world scenarios, the students also received valuable advice from Malpica, whose insights helped to make the day a success.
 Malpica stressed the importance of their work for the small business owners and for the community at large.

 “Community Capital’s small business clients are the backbone of their local communities,” said Malpica.
 “Unfortunately, they often lack access to quality legal services necessary to conduct their business and manage key risks.
 The legal clinic is just a small step in the right direction and I cannot have been more pleased to partner with Bernice and our current Fordham clinic students.”

 Julieta McPherson, the vice president of lending at Community Capital, thanked the team for their hard work.
 “With your help, we were able to serve 12 business owners at the clinic,” she said.
 “We sincerely appreciate your contribution to serving those who otherwise cannot afford legal services.”

 The Entrepreneurial Law Clinic plans to conduct similar one-day clinics in the future in addition to representing clients on an ongoing basis throughout each semester.
-The Nasdaq Educational Foundation has provided generous support for the Entrepreneurial Law Clinic.
+The Nasdaq Educational Foundation and Fordham Law’s Entrepreneurial Law Advisory Council have provided generous support for the Entrepreneurial Law Clinic.